edm00se/blog/_posts/2014-08-25-custom-JSON-with-Java-sized-XAgent.md

 ---

 ### TL;DR
-Impatient and want to see the code, jump down to [my Java class](#handling-the-data).
+Impatient and want to see the code?
+Jump down to [my Java class](#handling-the-data).

 ### What and Why?
-Generating custom JSON data is, unless you're on a verison of Domino server previous to 8.5.3 UP1, virtually unnecessary.
+Generating custom JSON data is, unless you're on a verison of Domino server previous to 8.5.3 UP1, _virtually_ unnecessary.
 Everything you see below can be fully replicated via the Domino Data/Access Services.
 The reason for that is the fact that I made use of a simple NotesView iteration pattern to generate and return the application/json data.
-The missing piece, the whole reason why, is on your **application requirements**.
+The missing piece, the _whole reason why_, is on _your_ **application requirements**.
 When you need JSON formatted data in a custom format due to formatting preferences or application logic needs, and it can't just be in a View, that's when this comes into play.
 So if you start doing what I've done, ask yourself first, can it be just in a View?

 <a href="{{ site.url }}/images/post_images/GoTchars_DataServiceResponse.png" data-toggle="tooltip" title="if you can, use DAS"><img src="{{ site.url }}/images/post_images/GoTchars_DataServiceResponse.png"></a>